Skip to content

 dd-java-agent Image

-When starting a user's jar using java -jar, you need to use -javaagent:/usr/local/datakit/data/dd-java-agent.jar.
+When starting the user's jar with java -jar, you need to use -javaagent:/usr/local/datakit/data/dd-java-agent.jar.
 However, this jar may not exist in the user's image.
-To avoid modifying the customer's business image, we provide an image containing dd-java-agent.jar that runs as an Init container before the business container starts, sharing storage to provide dd-java-agent.jar.
+To avoid modifying the customer's business image, we need to create an image containing dd-java-agent.jar and start it as an Init container before the business container, providing dd-java-agent.jar via shared storage.

-If you want to directly embed the jar into the image, download dd-java-agent and reference the following script in your Dockerfile to embed the jar into the image.
+This example uses the Sidecar method.
+If you want to directly embed the jar into the image, please download dd-java-agent, and refer to the script below in your Dockerfile to embed the jar into the image.
 In the deployment yaml, change the -javaagent jar to the one you embedded.

 FROM openjdk:8u292